Yoga poses and foods to boost your immunity

 If you’re new to yoga or not too familiar with the poses below, you can ask a yoga instructor to help you get into these shapes.
 If you prefer to practice at home, you can find good instruction on YouTube.
 In addition to stress reduction, improved sleep, and better circulation, you will be helping your immune system strengthen and regulate.

-• Downward-Facing Dog (Adho Mukha Svanasana): Downward-facing dog stretches the hamstrings, calves, and back while strengthening the shoulders, arms, and core.
+- Downward-Facing Dog (Adho Mukha Svanasana): Downward-facing dog stretches the hamstrings, calves, and back while strengthening the shoulders, arms, and core.
 The inverted position promotes increased blood flow to the brain and other vital organs, plus helps oxygenate tissues and detoxify the body.
 In addition, this pose stimulates the digestive organs and an improve gastrointestinal function.
 A significant portion of the immune system is found in the gut, so this can greatly benefit your immunity.

-• Childs Pose (Balasana): Known for its calming effects, Child’s Pose can reduce stress levels, which is crucial for maintaining a strong immune system.
+- Child’s Pose (Balasana): Known for its calming effects, Child’s Pose can reduce stress levels, which is crucial for maintaining a strong immune system.
 Lower stress levels help prevent the overproduction of cortisol, a hormone that can weaken immune responses if chronically elevated.
 This pose promotes relaxation and better sleep, which allows the body to repair and regenerate in a consistent way.
 The gentle forward fold in child’s pose stimulates the lymphatic system by encouraging compression and release in the abdominal area.

-• Standing Forward Bend (Uttanasana):
+- Standing Forward Bend (Uttanasana):

 This pose helps improve circulation and stimulate the digestive system, which is essential for nutrient absorption and a robust immune response.
 It also helps in detoxifying the body by enhancing lymphatic drainage.
-Standing forward bend’s effects on stress reduction, improved lymphatic drainage, enhanced digestion, reduction in fatigue, and mental clarity make it a valuable pose for supporting overall immune health.
+Standing forward bend’s effects on stress reduction, improved lymphatic drainage, enhanced digestion, reduction in fatigue, and mental clarity make it a valuable pose for supporting overall immune health. - Warrior II (Virabhadrasana II):

 Warrior II is an active and physically demanding pose that promotes stamina and strength, enhancing overall vitality.
-It also helps with balance and focus, which can indirectly support mental health—a key factor in maintaining a healthy immune system.
+It also helps with balance and focus, which can indirectly support mental health—a key factor in maintaining a healthy immune system. - Corpse Pose (Savasana):

 Often used for relaxation at the end of a yoga session, Savasana helps in reducing stress and promoting deep relaxation.
 Effective stress management is crucial for a well-functioning immune system.
 This pose activates the parasympathetic nervous system, responsible for our “rest and digest” response.
 This can actively counteract the effects of chronic stress.